SvenjaCSch/alpaca_telegram_chatbot/README.md

 | 3rd: unisex friend, with example | 20 | 6 | 220 | 153 | 11 | |

 #### Evaluation Score
 A measure that combines qualitative and quantitative metrics.
 It is calculated by summing up the evaluation points and then subtracting the errors that were made during interactions.
-It provides a holistic view of the chatbot's effectiveness, which takes successes and areas of improvement into account.
+It provides a holistic view of the chatbot's effectiveness, which considers successes and areas of improvement.

 #### Meaningful turn-taking
-The meaningful turn-taking is counted in conversation pairs, for example a question and an aswer will be counted as one turn-taking.
-Only turn-taking created by the user and bot together was regarded as a meaningful turn-taking.
+The meaningful turn-taking is counted in conversation pairs.
+For example, a question and an answer will be counted as one turn-taking.
+Only turn-taking created by the user and bot together was regarded as meaningful turn-taking.
 Self-made dialogue from the bot was excluded from the count, even though it also created or simulated the user's statement or response.

 #### Empathy Acts
 In order to take a closer look at the responses generated by the bot in terms of being playful / engaged / empathetic, hence determining its "social engagedness", we followed the framework from Anuradha Welivita and Pearl Pu's Taxonomy of Empathetic Response Intents for a more fine-grained analysis of what kind of engagement the bot will show in the dialogues.
 As the original classification was based on empathy dialogues, it may not be enough to cover our testing.
-For example in the bored situation, there may not be such "empathetic" utterances, so we further added some categories to the framework to enrich the classification.
+For example, in the bored situation, there may not be such "empathetic" utterances, so we further added some categories to the framework to enrich the classification.

 | Category | Description
 | --- | --- |